-The DWQS programs to protect clean water include:
+The DWQ programs to protect clean water include:

 - Standards Section - responsible for developing and establishing the water criteria and protected uses that surface waters must meet